xxfast/Decompose-Router/docs/topics/overview.md

 ![badge-browser](https://img.shields.io/badge/platform-js-F8DB5D.svg?style=flat)

 A Compose-multiplatform navigation library that leverage [Decompose](https://github.com/arkivanov/Decompose) to create an API inspired by [Conductor](https://github.com/bluelinelabs/Conductor)

-A detailed breakdown available in this [Medium article](https://proandroiddev.com/diy-compose-multiplatform-navigation-with-decompose-94ac8126e6b5)

 ## Features
 - 🚏 A `Router` that manages a FILO stack for your screen configurations